MoriBull/MoriBull/README.md

 <h3>Here are all my projects of Big Data and analysis.
 In future it will be more...</h3>

  </h4>-ARIMAGARCH.
-This is kod of forecasting trend and volatility by analysis time series
+This is code of forecasting trend and volatility by analysis time series

   -SARIMA (with GARCH).
 It's upgrade of ARIMAGARCH but now it using 7 params for forecasting instead of 3 </h4>